yongdd/deep-langevin-fts/README.md

 python TrainAndRun.py
 ```
 #### 1. Set Simulation Parameters
 All the simulation and training parameters are stored in `params` of `TrainAndRun.py`.
-If you plan to use DL but you do not want to touch the details, only edit the upper part `params`.
+If you plan to use DL but you do not want to touch the details, only edit the upper part of `params`.

 If you plan to use multiple GPUs for training, edit `gpus`.
 To obtain the same training results using multiple GPUs, you need to change `batch_size` so that `gpus` * `batch_size` does not change.
 For example, if you use 4 GPUs, set `gpus=4` and `batch_size=8`, which is effectively the same as setting `gpus=1` and `batch_size=32`.
 For each epoch, the weight of model will be stored in `saved_model_weights` folder.